West Virginia Paralegal Career and Salary Guide

 Our guide is your starting point for learning how to become a paralegal in West Virginia.
-Here you will find in-depth information on West Virginia paralegal salary, job outlook, and career resources to help you plan your career in the legal field.
+While there are no statewide standards for paralegals in West Virginia, many jobs in the field require an associate degree or a certificate in paralegal studies.
+On this page, you will find in-depth information on how to become a West Virginia paralegal, paralegal certification options, career and salary outlook, and career resources to help you plan your career in the legal field.
 Start your paralegal career journey with the directory below.

 - Paralegal Certification

 - Paralegal Career and Salary Outlook

 - Paralegal Resources

 How to Become a Paralegal in West Virginia

 Although there are no statewide requirements for West Virginia paralegal certification, the majority of paralegals have some combination of education and experience in the legal field before beginning employment, which typically includes study at one of the paralegal schools in West Virginia.
 Some paralegals and legal assistants within the state begin legal support careers through on-site training offered by employers.
 Many also choose to pursue voluntary certification to give them a competitive edge in the field.

 1. Earn a degree or certificate in paralegal studies.

 Paralegals and legal assistants typically complete one of the many paralegal programs in West Virginia to gain a certificate, associate’s degree, or bachelor’s degree.
 Though there are no mandated minimum educational requirements, paralegal candidates and legal assistants are strongly encouraged to seek formal education in the field.
 Currently, there is one paralegal program approved by the American Bar Association (ABA) in West Virginia.1

 2. Gain experience.